Browsed by

 “Before they could preach that Jesus was the Messiah, they had to learn what that meant.”
 Barclay, enduringword.com

 Wow.
 It’s true that we cannot share God with others if we do not know who He really is.
-He is more than a prophet like Jeremiah.
+He is more than a prophet.
 He is the CHRIST and the SON OF THE LIVING GOD.
 He is the Messiah.
 He is God Himself.

 We have to know God personally before we can share Him with others.
 It’s important to spend time with Him privately before going public.
 His question to His disciples is also a question to all of professing believers.